Alex Saji

-Alex Saji (born 9 May 2000) is an Indian professional footballer who plays as a defender for Indian Super League club NorthEast United, on loan from Hyderabad.
+Alex Saji (born 9 May 2000) is an Indian professional footballer who plays as a defender for Indian Super League club SC Delhi.

 Club career

 Gokulam Kerala

 In July 2019 Saji joined I-League club Gokulam Kerala FC on a season-long contract.

 He then promoted to the main team which goes to kolkata for 2020–21 I-League season.

 Hyderabad

 On 15 July 2022, Hyderabad completed the signing of Saji on a three-year deal.

 Northeast United

 International career

 On 2 October 2021, Saji was selected for 2022 AFC U-23 Asian Cup Qualification matches which were scheduled to be played between 23 and 31 October 2021.